rommong/workflow-test/README.md

 # workflow-test

-The goal of the projects is to test GitHub workflows
+The goal of the project is to test GitHub workflows.